 Vitamin C also helps the body produce collagen, which smooths out wrinkles (3).

 Anemia is often related to an iron deficiency.
 Drinking lemon water can help enhance the body’s ability to absorb iron from food (4).

-If you have iron deficiency anemia, you may want to try drinking lemon water when eating iron-rich foods.
+So if you have iron-deficiency anemia, you may want to try drinking lemon water when eating iron-rich foods.

 5. Improve Digestive Health